Garrett Cooper Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.

-- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Angels' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to rank 11th in baseball in home runs given up (53 total, one per game).
+- The Angels rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).

-- Detmers gets the start for the Angels, his ninth of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts through 40 2/3 innings pitched.
+- Ohtani (5-1) takes the mound for the Angels in his seventh start of the season.
+He has a 3.05 ERA in 59 2/3 innings pitched, with 80 strikeouts.

-- The lefty's last time out was on Saturday against the Minnesota Twins, when he tossed 5 2/3 innings, surrendering three earned runs while giving up two hits.
+- In his last time out on Sunday against the Minnesota Twins, the righty tossed six innings, giving up one earned run while surrendering two hits.

-- In eight games this season, the 23-year-old has put up an ERA of 4.87, with 11.7 strikeouts per nine innings.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.